When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-Additionally, George K \textit{et al.} \cite{kour2023unveiling} constructs the adversarial attack dataset named AttaQ, in a semi-automated manner, aiming to assess the security of LLMs when confronted with harmful or inappropriate inputs.
-Vulnerabilities are exposed by analyzing model responses to the AttaQ dataset, and specialized clustering techniques are further applied to identify and characterize the models' vulnerable semantic areas.
-Aysan E \textit{et al.} \cite{esmradi2023comprehensive} conducts a comprehensive survey of various attack types targeting LLMs, encompassing both direct attacks on the models themselves and indirect attacks on applications utilizing the models.
-This study delineates the impacts of these attacks on the privacy, security, and reliability of the models.
+Additionally, \cite{kour2023unveiling} constructs an adversarial attack dataset named AttaQ in a semi-automated manner, aiming to evaluate the security of LLMs in the face of harmful or inappropriate inputs.
+Vulnerabilities are exposed by analyzing model responses to the AttaQ dataset, and specialized clustering techniques are further applied to identify and characterize the models' vulnerable semantic areas. \cite{esmradi2023comprehensive} conducts a comprehensive survey of various attack types targeting LLMs, encompassing both direct attacks on the models themselves and indirect attacks on applications utilizing the models.
+This study describes the impacts of these attacks on the privacy, security, and reliability of the models.
 And it underscores the critical importance of implementing proactive security measures in the development of AI models.